lorainelab/htsjdk-igb/README.md

 See commit history for details.

+To build and deploy locally:

+* Run `grade install` to build the artifact and copy it to your local .m2 repository.

-To build and deploy:
+To build and deploy for others to use:

-* Clone repo and run `gradle jar` to build the artifact
+* Run `grade deploy` to build the artifact and upload to https://nexus.bioviz.org.
+Requires proper credentials.
-* Upload to https://nexus.bioviz.org to make artifact available to IGB developers (Dr. Loraine will probably need to do this)

 To develop new versions: